-Budget Inn Patricia Hotel is in the heart of Vancouver, walking distance from Rickshaw Theatre and Vancouver Police Museum.
+A stay at Budget Inn Patricia Hotel places you in the heart of Vancouver, walking distance from Rickshaw Theatre and Vancouver Police Museum.
 This eco-friendly hotel is close to Granville Island Public Market and Stanley Park.

 Make yourself at home in one of the 92 guestrooms.
-Cable television is provided for your entertainment.
+Complimentary wireless Internet access keeps you connected, and cable programming is available for your entertainment.
 Private bathrooms with showers feature complimentary toiletries and hair dryers.
 Conveniences include phones and blackout drapes/curtains, and housekeeping is provided daily.

 Rec, Spa, Premium Amenities

 Make use of convenient amenities, which include complimentary wireless Internet access and tour/ticket assistance.

 Enjoy a satisfying meal at a restaurant serving guests of Budget Inn Patricia Hotel.
 Quench your thirst with your favorite drink at a bar/lounge.

 Business, Other Amenities

 Featured amenities include a business center, a computer station, and a 24-hour front desk.
 Self parking (subject to charges) is available onsite.

 It was cheap.
 But they charged me extra..
 Still fighting that.